$ fallow

 The safety net.
 GitHub Actions with SARIF upload, baseline comparison for incremental adoption, PR-scoped analysis with

 --changed-since.
-Nothing lands in main without passing fallow.Deterministic
+Dead code, circular deps, duplication: nothing lands in main without passing fallow.Deterministic

 Every result is traceable to a concrete import graph path.
 No probabilistic guessing, no missed files.
 If fallow says it’s unused, you can verify exactly why.